Bodo-inc/Bodo-examples/Kubernetes/README.md

 ## !!!WARNING!!!

-Any Bodo job you run on Kubernetes Cluster, make sure to provide the correct **CPU and Memory requests** in the helm or in the yaml file.
+Please make sure to provide the correct **CPU and Memory requests** in the helm or yaml file for any bodo job.

 If the correct values are not provided or the cluster won't have the sufficient cpu or memory, the job will be killed and worker pods will respawn again and again.

 Make sure to profile or estimate the CPU and Memory requriments in your local machine and provide those values in the configuration files.
 This will ensure the job will be run successfully.